5 BPM systems for your business: automation, case studies, and ROI

 12. Initial deployment costs at least RUB 500,000.

-13. A cloud subscription is the more cost-effective choice — it is 20–30% cheaper than an on-premise installation.
+13. It is more cost-effective to choose a cloud subscription - it is 20-30% cheaper than an on-premise installation.
 ELMA365 suits small, medium, and large companies.
-Among them: —
+These include: -

-14. Companies running 1C that need end-to-end automation. —
+14. Companies using 1C that need end-to-end automation. -

 2. Comindware (CIS)